The Nessy Kitchen

 Instructions

-• Preheat the oven to 350 °F. Prepare a large cookie sheet by lining with a silicone mat.
+• Preheat the oven to 350 °F. Prepare a large cookie sheet (or 2 smaller sheets) by lining with a silicone mat or parchment paper.

-• In a large bowl, cream together butter and sugars.
+• In a large bowl or a stand mixer, cream together the butter and sugars.
 Add the egg and vanilla and mix until well combined.
 Add the baking soda and salt and combine.
 Then mix in the oat flour until fully incorporated.
 Fold in the chocolate chips.

-• Scoop the dough into 1.5-2 tablespoon balls, place on your prepared baking sheet and lightly squish down so they are a bit wider than tall.
+• Scoop the dough into 1 and ½ to 2 tablespoon balls.
+Place the balls onto your prepared baking sheet and lightly squish them down so they are a bit wider than tall (about ½ inch or 1 cm thick).

-• Bake for 8-11 minutes until the edges are set and very lightly browned.
-The centres will be soft.
+• Bake (one cookie sheet at a time) for 8-11 minutes until the edges are set and very lightly browned.
+The centers will still be soft.

-• Let cool on the baking sheet for 5 minutes before using a spatula to move cookies to a wire rack to cool completely.
+• Let the cookies cool on the baking sheet for 5 minutes before using a spatula to move cookies to a wire rack to cool completely.

 Notes